mattnazari/WaShare/README.md

 **Matthew** & **Micah**

 - Code out the structure of each page
-- research and attempt to code out navigations
+- Research and attempt to code out navigations

+## Week 3 Tasks (Oct 26- Nov 7)

+**Matthew** & **Micah**

+- Fix Issues/Bugs
+- Start developing main functions of the app
+- Research and attempt to code out the database